lgadrolean/Backup/readme.txt

 [Cloud]
 onedrive_path = C:/users/lgadr/OneDrive/Backups

-### requirements.txt
+requirements.txt

-Lista de dependências necessárias para o script.
+List of dependencies required for the script.

-## Uso
+Usage

-1. Certifique-se de que todos os arquivos (main.py, functions.py, config.ini, requirements.txt) estejam no diretório do projeto (project_dir).
+1. Ensure that all files (main.py, functions.py, config.ini, requirements.txt) are in the project directory (project_dir).

-2. Execute o main.py.
-O script irá instalar automaticamente as dependências necessárias e criar os backups conforme a configuração no config.ini.
+2. Run main.py.
+The script will automatically install the required dependencies and create the backups as per the configuration in config.ini.

-### Comandos
+Commands

-Para executar o script, use:
+To run the script, use:

 python main.py

-### Log
+Log

-O script irá gerar um log detalhado no caminho especificado (log_path), incluindo informações sobre o processo de backup, backups movidos para o OneDrive e estatísticas de backups existentes.
+The script will generate a detailed log at the specified path (log_path), including information about the backup process, backups moved to OneDrive, and statistics of existing backups.

-## Estatísticas dos Backups
+Backup Statistics

-No final do processo de backup, o script registra as estatísticas dos backups existentes:
+At the end of the backup process, the script logs statistics of the existing backups:
-- Número de backups diários
+- Number of daily backups
-- Número de backups quentes
+- Number of hot backups
-- Número de backups na nuvem
+- Number of cloud backups

-Contribuição
+Contribution

-Eu espero que você use e aproveite este script de backup automatizado.
-Caso encontre algum problema ou tenha sugestões de melhorias, sinta-se à vontade para abrir um issue ou deixar seu feedback.
-Sua contribuição é muito bem-vinda e apreciada!
+I hope you use and enjoy this automated backup script.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or leave your feedback.
+Your contribution is very welcome and appreciated!